 Marijuana growers and cultivators make it their business to be familiar with the different cannabis chemovars and the characteristics they produce in terms of cannabinoid profile, flavor, and overall potency.
-When you need to test your cannabis for chemovar classification, choose Modern Canna Science, a Central Florida marijuana testing lab for licensed MMTC’s.
+When you need to test your cannabis for chemovar classification, choose Modern Canna, a Central Florida marijuana testing lab for licensed MMTC’s.

 Cannabis Chemovars Explained

 Chemovars, also known as chemotypes, refers to the breakdown of a plant species according to its chemical composition.
 Chemovar classification is pivotal for growers and breeders.
 Certain chemical characteristics determine, for example, whether a cannabis Indica plant has a greater CBD to THC ratio or vice versa.
 It may also determine the presence and bioavailability of certain terpenes.

 The chemovars classification is an update to previous methods of cannabis identification, which previously only classified cannabis according to cannabinoid content.
 The chemovars classification has these three primary phenotypes:

 - Type I – THC-predominant